 1 As of 1 July 2022, capital amounts exclude the transitional relief of recognizing ECL allowances and provisions in CET1 capital in accordance with FINMA Circular 2013/1 "Eligible capital - banks".
 2 Calculated as 8% of total RWA, based on total capital minimum requirements, excluding CET1 buffer requirements.
 3 Swiss SRB going and gone concern requirements and information for UBS Switzerland AG are provided below.
-4 Excludes non-BCBS capital buffer requirements for risk-weighted positions that are directly or indirectly backed by residential properties in Switzerland.
-5 Represents the CET1 ratio minus the BCBS CET1 capital requirements and information for UBS Switzerland AG are provided applicable of haircuts and inflow and outflow rates, as well as, where applicable, caps on Level 2 assets and cash inflows.
+4 Excludes non-BCBS capital buffer requirements for risk-weighted positions that are directly backed by residential properties in Switzerland.
+5 Represents the CET1 ratio minus the BCBS CET1 capital requirement and, where applicable, minus the BCBS tier 2 capital requirement met with CET1 capital .
+6 Calculated after the application of haircuts and inflow and outflow rates, as well as, where applicable, caps on Level 2 assets and cash inflows.
 Calculated based on an average of 63 data points in the fourth quarter of 2023 and 63 data points in the third quarter of 2023.
 For the prior-quarter data points, refer to the respective Pillar 3 Report, available under "Pillar 3 disclosures" at ubs.com/investors, for more information.
 7 UBS Switzerland AG is required to maintain a minimum NSFR of at least 100% on an ongoing basis, as defined by Art.
 17h para.
 1 of the Liquidity Ordinance.
 A portion of the excess funding is used to fulfill the NSFR requirement of UBS AG standalone.